mathuranshika/mathuranshika.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a PhD candidate in Economics at Shiv Nadar Institution of Eminence.
-I completed my undergraduate studies at Shivaji College, University of Delhi, and my Master’s in Economics from Ambedkar University Delhi.
+I am a final year Ph.D. candidate in Economics at Shiv Nadar Institution of Eminence and am currenlty on the Job Market.
+I completed my undergraduate studies from University of Delhi, and my Master’s in Economics from Dr. B. R. Ambedkar University, Delhi.
 My research interests include health, gender, and labor economics.
-My dissertation explores how public policies, demographic changes, and social norms interact to shape women’s well-being and economic participation in India.
+My dissertation, _“Essays on the Intersection of Gender and Development: Cash Transfers, Care Work, and Connectivity”,_ examines how social norms, state programs, and institutional capacity create complex dynamics that shape human capital formation in traditional settings.
 </p>

 Here is my <a href="https://mathuranshika.github.io/files/CV_AnshikaMathur.pdf" target="_blank" rel="noopener noreferrer">CV</a>.